swcarpentry/shell-novice/07-awk.md

 longer the separator.

 > ## Matching lines {.callout}
->
+> Maybe we would like to perform different instruction on different lines.

-Maybe we would like to perform different instruction on different lines.
-Awk allows to specify a matching pattern, like the command grep does.
+Awk allows you to specify a matching pattern, like the command grep does.

 Let's look at the file content